LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 const totalLegs = (chicks, goats, horses) => {
   return chicks * 2 + goats * 4 + horses * 4
 }
-// Most people will overthink this one! console.log(totalLegs(5, 6, 3))
+// Most people will overthink and over code this one!
 ```

 **Student 2:**